FTsbrown/msteams-action/README.md

-## Octopus Deploy
+## MS TEAMS Action

-This action creates an Octopus Release given a solution.
+GitHub Action to send a message to MS Teams

 # Usage
 ```